From spectacular waterfalls and unique wildlife to tales of the lost city of El Dorado, these are the most interesting facts about Guyana.

 4. During the following centuries, Guyana repeatedly changed hands between the European colonial powers of France, the Netherlands and Britain.
 In 1831 Guyana officially became a British colony until 1966 when it finally gained full independence.

 6. Guyana’s flag is known as the ‘Golden Arrowhead’.
-The five colours represent different traits: green for the jungles and fields that cover much of the country; white for its many rivers; red signifies zeal and sacrifice in nation-building; black signifies perseverance.
+The five colors represent different traits: green for the forests and fields that cover much of the country; white for its many rivers; red signifies zeal and the dynamic spirit of the nation; black signifies endurance.

 8. As a result, Guyana’s demographic profile is highly diverse: